covalence-io/interview-prep-challenges/React/rearranging-items/README.md

-# Fetching data in React+Typescript, and rearranging elements
+# Rearranging Elements in an Array with React+Typescript

 -   Step 0: